LayoutXML/rokas.dev/_site/README.md

 * Customized github calendar.
 * Responsive design.
 * Workarounds for mobile devices and internet explorer, namely:
-    * Workaround for mobile devices in landscape that makes Bootstrap's dropdown not go off screen.
+    * Workaround for mobile devices in landscape that makes Bootstrap's dropdown go off screen.
-    * Limiting navbar width for internet explorer that makes Bootstrap's navbar go off screen if it's full screen width (on IE 11).
+    * Limiting navbar width for internet explorer that makes Bootstrap's navbar go off screen if it's width is set to 100% (on IE 11).
-    * Sticking footer to the bottom of the screen regardless of page (document) height with a workaround for internet explorer (that would stick footer to the top of the screen).
+    * Sticking footer to the bottom of the screen regardless of page (document) height with a workaround for internet explorer (without it, footer would stick to the top of the screen).
 * Custom domain and page urls (and without html extensions).